Day 1: Berlin

-Start your day with heading to the Jewish quarter of Josefov to see where Kafka lived.
+Start your day by heading to the Jewish quarter of Josefov to see where Kafka lived.
 Go further and enjoy a picnic at Letna Park, which overlooks the whole city.
 Pack a few sandwiches to head to the park and enjoy the day like locals.

-Throughout the day we keep a track of the hard hitting sculptures of David Cerny that we will see along the Old Town, Malana, at the Tv tower and while we walk around the city.
+Throughout the day we keep a track of the hard-hitting sculptures of David Cerny that we will see along the Old Town, Mala Strana, as well as the TV Tower, while we walk around the city.

-We spend the afternoon in Malana Strana, which is a sure draw with its renaissance style gardens, easy going life, beautiful architecture.
+We spend the afternoon in Mala Strana, which is a sure draw with its renaissance style gardens, easy going life, and beautiful architecture.

-An evening in a nightclub inside a Nuclear bunker should round off our day wellJ yes you heard that right.
-A 1950’s nuclear bunker runs a widely successful club.
-Even if you don’t go for the music, go for the experience, not everyone can say that they discovered an actual Nuclear Bunker from the Cold War era.
+An evening exploring a former, real-life Nuclear bunker should round off our day well.
+Yes, you heard that right.
+A 1950’s nuclear bunker still exists in the heart of the city centre.
+Go for the experience, not everyone can say that they discovered an actual Nuclear Bunker from the Cold War era.